nahumj/CSE-431/syllabus.md

 ## Policies:

-- Students are expected to watch all required videos (as indicated on the course website) either as part of the synchronous class or asynchronous on their own.
+- Students are expected to watch all required videos (as indicated on the course website) and attend the synchronous class or watch the recordings asynchronous on their own.
 Additionally, students are expected to monitor Piazza, which will be used as the communication forum for this course.
 - Inform Your Instructor of Any Accommodations Needed
 - Michigan State University is committed to providing equal opportunity for participation in all programs, services and activities.
 Requests for accommodations by persons with disabilities may be made by contacting the Resource Center for Persons with Disabilities at 517-884-RCPD or on the web at rcpd.msu.edu.
 Once your eligibility for an accommodation has been determined, you will be issued a verified individual services accommodation (“VISA”) form.
 Please present this form to me at the start of the term and/or two weeks prior to the accommodation date (test, project, etc).
 Requests received after this date will be honored whenever possible.

-## Drops and Adds

-The last day to add this course is the end of the first week of classes.
-The last day to drop this course with a 100 percent refund and no grade reported is 9/28/20 (8:00 PM).
-The last day to drop this course with no refund and no grade reported is 10/21/20 (8:00 PM).
-You should immediately make a copy of your amended schedule to verify that you have added or dropped this course.
-The details about the academic calendar can be found at https://reg.msu.edu/ROInfo/Calendar/Academic.aspx.

-Tuition refund period Details can be found at https://reg.msu.edu/ROInfo/Calendar/Academic.aspx

 ## Religious observance: